-Wind River Grow Our Own 307 is a 501c3 bringing back food sovereignty through gardening on the Wind River Reservation.
-Our goal is to connect people to gardening, cultivate medicinal and traditional plants and share knowledge of medicinal food properties.
+Wind River Grow Our Own 307 is a 501c3 non-profit organization in Riverton, Wyoming who provide gardening supplies and educational teaching about medicinal tradional native plant medicines to all communities on and near the Wind River Reservation.
+Our goal is to connect people to gardening, cultivate medicinal and traditional plants and share knowledge of medicinal food and plant usages.
 We provide seeds, soil and garden boxes.
+We build geodesic geodome greenhouses.
 We plant trees and medicinal plants.
-We provide a network for people to support each other and learn together.
+We provide a network for people to support each other and to learn together.
 By building food sovereignty on the Wind River Reservation we combat food scarcity and health disparities, and promote wellness in our community.

 Latest from the Blog

 During the past few months, Darrah Good Voice Elk and a group of volunteers constructed six geodomes on the Wind River Reservation, a project to help organizations raise food for the Eastern Shoshone and Northern Arapahoe communities.
 The geodome kits were purchased with funds from a Dream Offering grant given by a Colorado grantor.
 TheContinue reading “Geodome Project Completed – Helps Organizations Grow Healthy Food”

 Wind River Grow Our Own has been building geodesic geodome greenhouses on the Wind River Reservation from a grant received through the Dream Offering Grant and handled by Janice Rebhan, President of LSCA.
 The organization received $30,000 to build 6 geodesic geodome greenhouses.
 The first geodome was built in Fort Washakie at the Eastern ShoshoneContinue reading “Wind River Grow Our Own and Geodomes”